-Professor Singh has an illustrious 30-year experience as an academic at Australian universities, where she has held several leadership positions.
-Professor Singh has extensive experience with Higher Degree by Research programs and students, and has delivered talks and lectures at a large number of international forums.
-Professor Singh currently holds Professorial Fellow and Adjunct Professor positions at a number of international universities.
-Professor Singh joined FNU in 2018 and was previously a Professor of Information Systems at RMIT University in Australia.
+Professor Singh has an illustrious 30year experience as an academic at currently holds Professorial Fellow and Adjunct and was previously a Professor of Information Systems at RMIT University in Australia.

-PROFESSOR RAM KARAN

-Dean, College of Business, Hospitality and Tourism Studies
+PROFESSOR RAM KARAN Dean, College of Business, Hospitality and Tourism Studies

-Professor Karan joined the then Fiji Institute of Technology (FIT) in late 2009.
-Professor has a wealth of experience having held a range of senior academic positions at The University of the South Pacific (Fiji), University of Waikato (NZ) and University of Ballarat (Aus) where he was the Coordinator of Research Higher Degrees as well as supervisor and co-supervisor of doctoral candidates in Accounting, Management and Marketing.
-He also served as the independent member of the Audit Committee of the City of Ballarat for five years.
+Professor Karan joined the then Fiji Institute of Technology (FIT) in late 2009. career as a secondary school teacher before positions at The University of the South Pacific Professor has a wealth of experience having held a range of senior academic positions at The University of the South Pacific (Fiji), University of Waikato (NZ) and University of Ballarat (Aus) where he was the Coordinator of Research Higher Degrees as well as supervisor and co-supervisor of doctoral candidates in Accounting, Management and Marketing, He also served as the independent member of the Audit Committee of the City of Ballarat for five years.